Sinking of MV Sewol: Wednesday, 16 April 2014

 On 16 April at 7:30 a.m.
 (KST), third mate Park Han-kyul and helmsman Cho Joon-ki took over the watch from the previous team.
 At this time, Sewol was heading at a course of about 165 degrees at a speed of about 20 kn and was operating two radar devices.
 Around 8:20 a.m. when the ship was about 3-5 km from entering the Maenggol Channel, Park ordered Cho to change the steering system from autopilot to manual steering.
-When Sewol arrived at the channel at 8:27 a.m. at a course of around 137 degrees, the wind speed was between 4-7 m/s, the wave height about 0.5 meter, and the visibility good.
+When Sewol arrived at the channel at 8:27 a.m. at a course of around 137 degrees, the wind speed was between 4-7 m/s, the wave height about 0.5 meter, and the visibility was good.

 The Maenggol Channel has strong currents, which necessitate extreme caution when steering a ship through it.
 At the time of the incident, conditions were calm and Sewol was following a route that was frequently used.
 While the wider areas of the channel contain rock hazards and shallow waters, they were not in the immediate vicinity of the ship's usual path.
 While prosecutors and some news organizations labeled Park as being inexperienced based on her unfamiliarity with the channel, the Korean Maritime Safety Tribunal's investigation report noted that she had on multiple occasions passed through the channel on another ship.

 As Sewol approached the fatal turn, breakfast was being served in the cafeteria.
 CCTV data taken at 8:40 a.m. showed students present and socializing on the deck.
 One surviving passenger, Choi Eun-seun, recalled having gone up to the deck to smoke right before the incident.